Helpdocs for email services

 How to View and Respond to All Email Replies in One Dashboard with Hello Inbox

-Feb 4, 2025Gmail Markup uses schema.org structured data to enhance emails by enabling quick actions and highlighting important information directly in the inbox.
-This allows users to interact with emails such as checking into a flight, confirming an event, or tracking an order without opening the email fully or clicking external links..
+Feb 4, 2025Gmail Markup enhances your emails by allowing recipients to take quick actions directly from their Gmail inbox.
+With this feature, users can interact with emails - such as checking into a flight, confirming an event, or tracking an order - without opening the email fully or clicking external links.

 Example Use Case: